benxie4-afk/sunstreak-legal/privacy-policy.md

 ### a.
 Information You Provide

-•	Account details: Email address or display name (if you choose to create an account).
+•	Account details: Email address and your password.

 •	Support requests: Any information you include in emails you send us.